NakerTheFirst/Chess-Y2K/README.md

 # Chess-Y2K
-A python simulation on how much time it takes for one to reach 2000 ranking points on chess.com, having played at least a game daily.
+A python simulation on what ranking can one achieve on chess.com, having played at least a game daily for a month.

 ---
 ## TODO: